 Every Saturday there is the Space Coast Farmers Market that has a little bit of everything ranging from fresh fruits and vegetables, baked products, and handmade items.
 The city also has a lot of local grocery stores such as Publix supermarkets where you can get all the required essentials.

 There are a wide variety of restaurants, bars, cafés, fast food joints, and grills at Cocoa Beach.
 These places serve an unparalleled experience and great taste.
 There is an ample range of dishes, customized drinks, bakery items, and desserts.

-The nearest airport is Orlando Melbourne International Airport, 22 meter (72 feet) from Cocoa Beach.
+The nearest airport is Orlando Melbourne International Airport, 22 Miles (35 km) from Cocoa Beach.
 You can use the public bus to travel to Cocoa Beach or use one of the many private shuttle services that can bring you from Orlando to Cocoa Beach.
 Another option is to use a private taxi service such as Uber.

 Having a car can be convenient during your stay.
 You can rent one at the airport easily, but there are also numerous other locations if you do not want to rent one all the time.

 Cocoa Beach has a local shuttle service that is known as ‘The Cocoa Beach Trolley’.
 This service runs 7 days a week, Monday to Saturday (7:00 am – 9:00 pm) and on Sundays, the timings are from 8:00 am to 5:00 pm.
 They will charge you $1.25 (approx. €1.07, £0.98, $1.67 CAD, $1.78 AUD) for a ride.
 Check the website for further information http://www.cocoabeach.com/the-cocoa-beach-trolley/

 Brevard County has an extensive public bus service, and two of its routes service Cocoa Beach.
 Check this link for more details. https://321transit.com/.